KyrosKrane/AnnoyingPopupRemover/Curse description in markup.md

 - Crafting a profession work order using your own reagents or materials.
 - Enabling the ActionCam or other experimental settings.
 - Chatting with NPCs, such as teleporting to the Darkmoon Faire, healing pets at a stable master, or starting pet battles.
+- Upgrading followers with equipment or experience (at mission tables in Warlords of Draenor, Legion, Battle for Azeroth, and Shadowlands).

 In all cases, the add-on hides the dialog and makes the game think you clicked to allow the action.
 That's it!